For the latest information on the coronavirus pandemic situation in Madagascar, see this article.

 What about unrest concerning elections?

 The last parliamentary and presidential elections were held in Madagascar on 7th November 2018.
-There are two candidates for the run-off election on 20th December 2018, both of which are hotly debated: One is former President Marc Ravalomanana, who was forcibly put out of office in 2009, and the other is the then coup d’étatist and subsequently self-proclaimed former President Andry Rajoelina.
+There were two candidates for the run-off election on 20th December 2018, both of which were hotly debated: One was former President Marc Ravalomanana, who was forcibly put out of office in 2009, and the other was the then coup d’étatist and subsequently self-proclaimed former President Andry Rajoelina.
+The former putschist was ultimately elected and sworn into office, which in turn led to accusations of election fraud from the opposition.

-Accordingly, demonstrations have already taken place this year, but with a few exceptions they have been peaceful.
-The capital Antananarivo was mainly affected by possible unrest in the last elections in 2013.
-Due to the high population density and the great poverty, however, Tana has not been a recommendable place for travellers for longer stays, walks or excursions for years.
-In this respect, there is no increased risk for “transit passengers” of visiting Madagascar as a result of past and planned elections.
+Accordingly, demonstrations have already taken place at the end of 2018 and the beginning of 2019, but with a few exceptions, they have been peaceful.
+The capital of Antananarivo was mainly affected.
+Due to the high population density and the great poverty, however, Tana has not been a recommendable place for travelers for longer stays, walks, or excursions for years.
+In this respect, there is no increased risk for “transit passengers” visiting Madagascar as a result of past and planned elections.
 Ivato airport itself has not been closed for over 15 years, including during the violent riots in Tana during the 2009 coup d’état.